joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 Let's start with the basics.
 Your first query is the simplest: it just requests *all* the data.

-    SELECT * FROM purchases;
+    SELECT * FROM listings;;

 That's quite a lot of rows, so I'll give you a trick to shorten the results.
 Affix "LIMIT <number>" to the end of the query to get only the first several rows:

-    SELECT * FROM purchases
+    SELECT * FROM listings
     LIMIT 10;

 The meaning of the "`*`" is "all columns".
-It's possible to request only certain columns, for example, let's say you only want to know the cities and states that your customers are ordering from.
+It's possible to request only certain columns, for example, let's say you only want to know the title and starting price of each auction listing.
 Specify the desired columns in the "SELECT" clause:

-    SELECT city, state
+    SELECT title, start_price
-    FROM purchases
+    FROM listings
     LIMIT 10;

+An optional addition to the query is the "ORDER BY" clause, which (as you might guess) determines the sort order of the results.
+Since we are limiting the results to only 10 rows, this query would give you the ten lowest-priced auctions:

+    SELECT title, start_price
+    FROM listings
+    ORDER BY start_price
+    LIMIT 10;

 Most of the time you don't want every row, but want to select a subset of the data.
-This is accomplished with the "WHERE" clause of a query.
+This is accomplished with the "WHERE" clause, certainly one of the most important clauses in a query.
 You may request a single row by its primary key, for example:

     SELECT *
-    FROM purchases
+    FROM listings
-    WHERE order_id = 1011;
+    WHERE id=150;;

 Or you may give criteria that qualify more than one row, if you want to see a specific subset.
 For example:

     SELECT *
-    FROM purchases
+    FROM listings
-    WHERE state='ME';
+    WHERE seller_name='Pete K';

 The criteria don't have to be "equality" conditions, by the way.
 We can also use numerical inequalities; any row for which the inequality is "true" will be returned:

+    SELECT *
+    FROM listings
+    WHERE auction_end_date < '2020-02-17';

+You can stitch together multiple conditions with "AND" and "OR" to make a more complex query.
+For example, if you want to find all auctions ending within a particular date range, you can use something like this:

-    SELECT city, state, product
+    SELECT *
-    FROM purchases
+    FROM listings
-    WHERE price > 500;
+    WHERE auction_end_date > '2020-02-17'
+        AND auction_end_date < '2020-02-24';

 Another condition you might use, for a primitive text search, is "LIKE".
 The "`%`" character is a wildcard that matches any text.
-Thus, the following code returns all data where the product name *ends* in "Kayak" but would not return data where there was additional text *after* that word.
+Thus, the following code returns all auctions that end with "Handplane":

-    SELECT city, state, product
+    SELECT *
-    FROM purchases
+    FROM listings
-    WHERE product LIKE '%Kayak';
+    WHERE title LIKE '%Handplane';

+Substitute "ILIKE" for a case-insensitive match.

 #### Aggregate queries

 The queries above allow you to carve out subsets of the data by requesting only certain columns, certain rows, or both.
 In every example, though, the rows you get in the result are rows from the original table.
 Aggregate queries are those that generate data by combining the original rows via an **aggregation function**, usually `SUM`, `COUNT`, or `AVG`.
 Obviously the sum of two rows is one row, and is not identical to either of the original rows.
 The following query gives you the total dollar amount of all purchases in the table:

-    SELECT SUM(price)
+    SELECT AVG(start_price)
-    FROM purchases;
+    FROM listings;

 No matter how many rows were in the original table, the query above returns just one row.
 Say... how many rows *are* in the original table?

-    SELECT COUNT(order_id)
+    SELECT COUNT(id)
-    FROM purchases;
+    FROM listings;

 The `COUNT` function actually counts the number of non-null values in the specified column, not the number of unique values.
-If you used `COUNT(state)` instead of `COUNT(order_id)` you'd get the same result.
-Even if you have five hundred purchases in 50 states, the `COUNT` would be 500, not 50.
+If you used `COUNT(seller_name)` instead of `COUNT(order_id)` you'd get the same result.
+Even if you have five hundred listings from 25 sellers, the `COUNT` would be 500, not 25.
 If you have set up the table to allow nulls (empty or missing values) in the specified column, then you might get a result of less than 500.
 If you want to be sure to get exactly the total number of rows, simply use `COUNT(*)`.

 A grand total (or count, or average) is interesting, but a lot of the time what we want to do are compare subtotals (or counts, or averages) for various groupings of the data.
 To do this, we introduce a "GROUP BY" clause.
-If we want to know how many purchases were made in each of several categories, we can group by the "category" column and count up the rows in each group:
+If we want to know how many listings were made by each seller, we can group by the "seller_name" column and count up the rows in each group:

-    SELECT category, COUNT(*)
+    SELECT seller_name, COUNT(*)
-    FROM purchases
+    FROM listings
-    GROUP BY category;
+    GROUP BY seller_name;

-If you want to know which products account for the largest portions of your revenue, you might group by product and sum the order prices.
-There are a lot of products, though, so it's helpful to sort the results with an "ORDER BY" clause.
-Since the sum is the 2nd column of the result data, that'll be "ORDER BY 2".
+If you want to know which sellers are listing the biggest-ticket items, you might group by seller and take an average of the starting prices.
+There are a lot of sellers, though, so it'd helpful to sort the results with an "ORDER BY" clause.
+Since the average is the unnamed second column of the result set, that'll be "ORDER BY 2".

-    SELECT product, SUM(price)
+    SELECT seller_name, AVG(start_price)
-    FROM purchases
+    FROM listings
-    GROUP BY product
+    GROUP BY seller_name
     ORDER BY 2;

 To get just the top ten, here's a trick: sort the data in descending ("DESC") order, and "LIMIT" the results to just the first ten rows.

-    SELECT product, SUM(price)
+    SELECT seller_name, AVG(start_price)
-    FROM purchases
+    FROM listings
-    GROUP BY product
+    GROUP BY seller_name
     ORDER BY 2 DESC
     LIMIT 10;